PriyanshuMallick/B.Sc.CollegeCodeBasics/4th_Semester/Syllabus_for_4th_Semester_DBMS.md

 35. Query to display Employee Number and Name for all employees who work in a department with any employee whose name contains a 'T'.

-36. Query to display the names and salaries of all employees who report to King.
+36. Query to display the names and salaries of all employees who report to Divya Mishra.

-37. Query to display the department no, name and job for all employees in the Sales department.
+37. Query to display the department no, name and job for all employees in the Development department.